Golden Gate Bridge Information, photo by Della Huff

 Anniversary Program

-The program is designed not only to commemorate the Bridge but also to celebrate its unsurpassed setting and unique place in the hearts and minds of Bay Area residents and fans from around the world.
-Join us for the festivities!
+The program was designed not only to commemorate the Bridge but also to celebrate its unsurpassed setting and unique place in the hearts and minds of Bay Area residents and fans from around the world.

 Celebrating our Bridge: Golden Gate Festival, May 27, 2012

-A spectacular festival is being planned for the 2012 Memorial Day weekend.
-Recalling the historic "Golden Gate Bridge Fiesta" in 1937, the event will tell the story of the Bridge and provide an opportunity for the entire community to celebrate together.
-Details >
+A spectacular festival was held on the 2012 Memorial Day weekend.
+Recalling the historic "Golden Gate Bridge Fiesta" in 1937, the event told the story of the Bridge and provided an opportunity for the entire community to celebrate together.

 Bridging to the Community: The Anniversary Year

-Leading up to and following the 2012 Memorial Day weekend, many civic, cultural, and educational organizations will produce their own tributes to the Bridge.
+Leading up to and following the 2012 Memorial Day weekend, many civic, cultural, and educational organizations produced their own tributes to the Bridge.
 See a list of community tributes.

-Marketing and social media campaigns will bring the story of the anniversary and the community tributes to millions of people around the world.
+Marketing and social media campaigns brought the story of the anniversary and the community tributes to millions of people around the world.

-A Kids to the Bridge program will provide an opportunity for Bay Area youth to learn about the famous span in conjunction with other education programs.
+A Kids to the Bridge program provided an opportunity for Bay Area youth to learn about the famous span in conjunction with other education programs.

 Leaving a Legacy: Visitor Programs and Site Improvements

-Plans are underway to transform the southeast plaza (San Francisco side) at the Bridge into a world-class destination featuring a new Bridge Pavilion housing interpretive materials, memorabilia, and other high-quality merchandise; a revitalized gathering space, guided walking tours, outdoor exhibits, improved signage and parking, and restored vistas.
-View proposed design plans.
+The southeast plaza (San Francisco side) at the Bridge has been transformed into a world-class destination, featuring a new Bridge Pavilion housing interpretive materials, memorabilia, and other high-quality merchandise; a revitalized gathering space, guided walking tours, outdoor exhibits, improved signage and parking, and restored vistas.
+View site improvement.

-The Bridge Round House will be converted from a gift shop to a space for tours and visitor programs.
-Personally guided Bridge tours will be available starting in late April.
+The Bridge Round House has been converted from a gift shop to a space for tours and visitor programs.
+Personally guided Bridge tours are now available.
 The tour program includes the first-ever evening tour of the Bridge.
-The tours will bring to life the people behind the Bridge, the genius of its engineering, the lessons of its accomplishment, and the facts and myths surrounding the famous span.
-Also beginning this spring is a commemorative photo program, which will provide a great way for visitors to create a lasting memory of their trip to the Bridge, even on the foggiest days.
+The tours bring to life the people behind the Bridge, the genius of its engineering, the lessons of its accomplishment, and the facts and myths surrounding the famous span.
+In addition, a commemorative photo program now provides a great way for visitors to create a lasting memory of their trip to the Bridge, even on the foggiest days.

-The existing Bridge Café will be updated and feature a menu of local, sustainably produced foods and beverages.
-New overlooks on the west side of the Bridge and restoration of trails leading to the Bridge will complement the plaza enhancements.
+The pre-existing Bridge Café has been updated and features a menu of local, sustainably produced foods and beverages.
+New overlooks on the west side of the Bridge and restoration of trails leading to the Bridge complement the plaza enhancements.
 Learn more >

 Fun Fact